cisagov/ScubaGear/baselines/aad.md

 3. Under **Manage**, select **Assignments** and click the **Active assignments** tab.

 4. Verify there are no users or groups with a value of **Permanent** in the **End time** column.
 If there are any, recreate those assignments to have an expiration date using Azure AD PIM or an alternative PAM system.
-The only exception to this policy is emergency access accounts and service accounts requiring perpetual active assignments.
-See policy MS.AAD.7.4v1 note section for details.
+If a group is identified and it is enrolled in PIM for Groups, see the exception cases below for details.

+Exception cases:
+- Emergency access accounts that require perpetual active assignment.
+- Service accounts that require perpetual active assignment.
+- If using PIM for Groups, a group that is enrolled in PIM is allowed to have a perpetual active assignment to a role because activation is handled by PIM for Groups.

 #### MS.AAD.7.5v1 Instructions